System Design Space

 Distributed transactions become painful exactly where the business wants atomicity but the architecture has already split across multiple services and stores.

-In real engineering work, this chapter helps choose between 2PC, 3PC, Saga, and outbox not by diagram aesthetics, but by domain boundaries, acceptable failure behavior, blocking characteristics, and the cost of coordination.
+In real engineering work, this chapter helps choose between 2PC, 3PC, Saga, and transactional outbox by domain boundaries, acceptable failure behavior, blocking risk, and coordination cost.

-In interviews, reviews, and design conversations, it is especially useful when you need to speak plainly about timeout semantics, partial commit, compensations, and idempotency instead of just saying distributed transaction.
+In interviews and design conversations, it is especially useful when you need to speak plainly about timeout semantics, partial commit, compensations, and idempotency requirements.

 Practical value of this chapter